In every society that has different classes of people, there are different effective laws for each group.

 If full blooded, Natives had been allowed to be police officers in that town would ethical issues arise?
 It's a Native town in a Native region.
 What would a Native police officer do that white police don't?

 Today that old Native is long dead.
-Much of the power he had in Native society is now in white hands.
+Much of the power he had in Native society is now in white hands, even if there are simpler Natives who believe they have ‘real power’ now.
 Native kids in that immediate area are basically conquered and with little genuine Native guidance.
-In other words, soon there will be full blooded Natives probably working as cops in that town, but they will be fully European in terms of everything except their race.
+In other words, soon there will be full blooded Natives probably working as cops in that town, but they will be almost fully European in terms of everything except their race.

 The trick for colonizers is to destroy an indigenous culture in such a way that indigenous people never notice what is going on.